Become an associate

 3. knowledge/experience of writing assessments (within a school setting or other education-based environment) would be advantageous

-5. applicants for this role should be confident working independently with excellent communication skills
+4. applicants for this role should be confident working independently with excellent communication skills

-6. an openness to receiving constructive feedback from colleagues in the team and incorporating that feedback appropriately to make amendments to questions
+5. an openness to receiving constructive feedback from colleagues in the team and incorporating that feedback appropriately to make amendments to questions

 Further information and how to apply

-If you wish to apply, please compete the application form ensuring you do so by the closing date.
+If you wish to apply, please compete the application formensuring you do so by the closing date.

-In the personal statement section of their application, applicants are strongly advised to include any relevant experience they’re bringing to the role together with a brief description of what motivates them to apply for the position.
+In the personal statement section of their application, applicants are strongly advised to include any relevant/required experience they’re bringing to the role together with a brief description of what motivates them to apply for the position.

 AQA welcomes applications from all sections of the community regardless of gender identity or expression, sexual orientation, religion, ethnicity, age, neurodiversity, disability status, citizenship, or any other aspect which makes people unique.